 At the core, Eador combines a multitude of different genres, carefully extracting different aspects of them and injecting them into this melting pot, brewing a concoction that not only works, but does it very well in fact.
 I’m a fan of turn-based strategy games – I like the time to plan an attack, research my new abilities and skills, etc. Eador fits nicely into a niche group that is fiercely loved and defended by the fan base that supports it.
 Sadly though, the game has a steep learning curve that without some guidance from the in-game tutorial, it makes it very difficult to just leap in and play without hesitation.
 There are also some minor glitches in the game that will potentially confuse players (I’ve never gotten a ritual to work yet in-game), but beyond that it tends to play very smoothly.
 If you are looking for something similar to titles like Heroes of Might & Magic or Crusader Kings (or even a toned down Total War), then this might be the title for you.

-Note: The Eador: Masters of the Broken World review was written based on the PC version of the game provided to us.
+Note: Eador: Masters of the Broken World was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.